DadSaidBruh/HelixPlugins/README.md

 https://i.imgur.com/pIc6tu3.png

 ## Garbage cleaner
-The plugin adds the /ClearJunk command which removes from the floor all items whose names are listed in the "trash" list.
+The plugin adds the /RemoveTrash command which removes from the floor all items whose names are listed in the "trash" list.
-Can be called via the console by entering ix_clearjunk
+Can be called via the console by entering ix_removetrash